-Air distribution in a vehicle is determined by the system architecture.
-The air from an air conditioning unit is directed to the main outlets by the use of doors and kinematic parts such as the actuator.
+The air distribution is determined by the system architecture.
+The air in the unit is directed to the main outlets by using doors and kinematic parts (actuator, levels, cables, central gear, etc.).
+Some HVACs are separated in distribution so that the passenger can have a different setting to the driver:

-In manual air conditioning systems, flaps inside the device are used to control the head, lap and foot air distribution.
+In manual air conditioning systems, flaps inside the device are used to control the head/lap/foot air distribution.
 The flaps are actuated from the control panel using cables.
-In automatic air conditioning systems, the same principle applies but they are fitted with motor-driven mixing flaps that influence the air distribution.
-Some HVAC actuators also have separate distribution, so that passengers can have a different setting to the driver.